Training essentials for Swimun

-SwimRun is an up and coming sport.
-As with any other multisport, training smart, rather than lots of training, is important to avoid overtraining and to use the time available to its best value.
+As with any other multisport, training smart, rather than training hard, is important to avoid overtraining and to use the time available to its full potential.
+Personal trainer Merilin Sikk explains how to train effectively for Swimrun.

-While traditional SwimRun races predominantly require aerobic endurance, strength and technical training will also pay a major part.
-Different length distances will require different volumes of training and the following specifics should be included in every SwimRunners training plan:
+While Swimrun races predominantly require aerobic endurance, strength and technical training will also pay a major part.
+Different distances will require different volumes of training and the following specifics should be included in every SwimRunners training plan:

 1. Aerobic endurance training